 Other implications of inodes

-The way inodes work is also why it is impossible to create a hard link across different file system.
+The way inodes work is also why it is impossible to create a hard link across the different file systems.
 Allowing such a task would open the possibility of having conflicting inode numbers.
-Soft link on the other hand can be created across different file system.
+A soft link on the other hand can be created across the different file systems.

-Because a hard link as the same inode number as the original file, you can delete the original file and the data is still available through the hard link.
-All you did in this case is remove one of the name pointing to this inode number.
+Because a hard link has the same inode number as the original file, you can delete the original file and the data is still available through the hard link.
+All you did, in this case, is remove one of the names pointing to this inode number.
 The data linked to this inode number will remain available until all names associated with it are deleted.

 Some file system like ext4 has an option called inline_data.
-When enabled it allows the operating system to store data this way.
-Due to size limitation, inlining only works for very small files.
+When enabled, it allows the operating system to store data this way.
+Due to size limitations, inlining only works for very small files.
 Ext2 and later will often store soft link information this way.
-That is if the size is no more 60 Bytes.
+That is if the size is no more than 60 Bytes.